On the fixed points of the Ruelle operator: The Thurston operator

 Every complemented closed subspace of a Grothendieck space is again a Grothen\-dieck space.
 Clearly, every reflexive space is a Grothen\-dieck space.

 A Banach space $B$ has the \textit{Dunford-Pettis property} if every weakly compact operator from $B$ into any Banach space maps weakly compact sets into norm compact sets.
-As in the case of Grothendieck spaces, the Dunford-Pettis property is also inherited on complemented closed subspaces.
+As in the case of Grothendieck spaces the Dunford-Pettis property is also inherited on complemented closed subspaces.
 A typical example of a Grothendieck space with the Dunford-Pettis property is $L_\infty(X,\mu)$ where $(X,\mu)$ is a positive measure space (see \cite{Lotz}).

-A series $\sum x_n$ in a Banach space $X$ is called weakly unconditionally Cauchy (wuC), if for every $l\in X^*$, the series $\sum|l(x_n)|< \infty.$ A Banach space $X$ is said to have \textit{property (V) of Pe\l{}czy\'{n}sky} if every subset $K\subset X^*$ is relatively weakly compact whenever $K$ satisfies for every wuC series $\sum x_n$ in $X$.
+A series $\sum x_n$ in a Banach space $X$ is called \textit{weakly unconditionally Cauchy (wuC)} if for every $l\in X^*$ the series $\sum|l(x_n)|$ is bounded.
+A Banach space $X$ is said to have the \textit{property (V) of Pe\l{}czy\'{n}ski} if every subset $K\subset X^*$ is relatively weakly compact whenever $K$ satisfies for every wuC series $\sum x_n$ in $X$.

-By results of functional analysis (see, for example, Corollary 3.7, page 132 in \cite{HarmandWWerner}), any closed subspace $Y\subset c_0$ has the property (V) of Pe\l{}czy\'{n}sky.
+By results of functional analysis (see, for example, Corollary 3.7, page 132 in \cite{HarmandWWerner}) any closed subspace $Y\subset c_0$ has the property (V) of Pe\l{}czy\'{n}ski.

 Hence we have the following

 \begin{itemize} \item $B_0(S_K)$ has the property (V) of Pe\l{}czy\'{n}sky. \item $B(S_K)$ is a Grothendieck space with the Dunford-Pettis property. \end{itemize}